A barn kitty she warmed a few minutes.

 After falling in love with watercolor (self-taught on 2nd book, Sassafras), Ruth began to improve her skills.
 Her love for watercolor and typography (lettering) compel her to combine the two in some of her works.
 She began to exhibit and sell works in galleries and art fairs.

 BUT NOW, with kids grown, Ruth has returned to her first and only passion - picture books!
-She's been studying, making book dummies, writing, drawing, painting, and illustrating her 3rd book!
-Ruth hopes this is a NEW beginning.
+She's been studying, making book dummies, writing, drawing, painting, and just finished her 4th book!
+Ruth knows this is a NEW beginning.
 What joy!

-She currently lives on the west edge of Iowa with her husband, two cats and a dog - and they have six grown children between them.
+She currently lives on the west edge of Iowa with her husband, a dog and cat - and they have six grown children between them.
 Aside from the sketchy world of illustrating, she just loves to garden, hike, and ride her bicycle into the gorgeous countryside.